meta-space-org/playnetwork/README.md

 # PlayCanvas Server Boilerplate

-This is unofficial boilerplate project for writing multiplayer applications and games with [PlayCanvas engine](https://github.com/playcanvas/engine) running on the back-end.
+This is unofficial boilerplate project for starting your multiplayer project with [PlayCanvas engine](https://github.com/playcanvas/engine) running on the server and the client.

 It also has an [Editor project](https://playcanvas.com/project/857037/overview/playcanvasclientboilerplate) that goes together with this boilerplate, which you can fork.

+# Demo

+(coming soon)

 # Functionality

 * **Rooms** - it can run multiple rooms, each with own Application instance, own levels, users and logic.
 * **Levels** (hierarchy) - is authored in PlayCanvas Editor, and can be easily sent to back-end to be saved and used for rooms.
 When client joins a room, server will send correct scene hierarchy and client will instantiate it.
 * **Networked entities** - ensures that entities are synchronised between server and clients.
+Using `properties` list, you can specify (by path) what data is synchronised.
 * **Custom events** - allows to send custom events from client/server.
 * **Code hot-reloading** - provides faster development times, without a need to restart a server.
-* **Interpolation** - client can interpolate vectors, color and quaternions, this is done by attaching `interpolate` script to a networked entity.
+* **Interpolation** - client can interpolate vectors, colors and quaternions, this is done by spcifying `interpolate` paths on a networked entity.

 ### Rooms